There has been a long-running claim that the total amount of physical platinum the world has ever mined would fit in an average living room or garage.

 Could roughly 8 million ounces of .999 fine platinum fit into a garage or living room?

-This is 248.83 metric tonnes of platinum divided by this densest precious metal's 21.45 density.
-And finally taking the cube root to get this theoretical platinum cube’s estimated size.
+So 8 million troy ounces of platinum bullion is 248.83 metric tonnes of platinum.
+We divide that by this densest precious metal's 21.45 platinum density.
+And we finally take the cube root to get this theoretical platinum cube’s estimated size.

 Hence this estimated 8 million ounces of .999 platinum bullion in a cube, would be the size of 2.26 meters per side or 7.43 feet per side.